strangetom/ingredient-parser/docs/source/explanation/foundation.rst

    Work is ongoing to improve this, and suggestions and contributions are welcome.

 #.
 Enabling this functionality is much slower than when not enabled.
-   The foundation foods functionality is roughly 80x slower.
+   When enabled, parsing a sentence is roughly 75x slower than if disabled .

 References
 ^^^^^^^^^^